Scientists Without Borders

 Scientists Without Borders is an initiative that aims to mobilize and coordinate science-based, capacity-building efforts in the developing world.
 Its founders and partners believe that the scientific community has tremendous potential for promoting global health, agricultural progress, environmental well-being, energy needs, and other crucial advances, yet it lacks a way to mobilize its members for these benefits.
 Motivation to create such a body has intensified with the growing realization that integrated rather than narrow approaches are crucial for addressing key challenges such as extreme poverty and the glaring health problems that accompany it.
+Despite much excitement around this project in 2008, no sources or database links show any current activity (As of 2025).

 Overview

 Guided by the UN Millennium Development Goals and co-conceived by the New York Academy of Sciences (NYAS) and the UN Millennium Development Project, Scientists Without Borders first goal is to build a Web portal.
 The portal's cornerstone will be a database that aims to: